Goutham-IITJ/osl-mujoco/README.md

 the record: the URDF-sanitiser attempts and the early rods-and-capsules smoke test.
 Neither is the simulation.

+`oslbench/` is the bench experiment's library — the model loader, the PD controller, the gait reference, the stepping loop, the logger, the metrics, the offline figures, and the live viewer and dashboard, one job per module. `experiments/` holds the thin entry points that call it and `tests/` the assert-based test suite. `docs/CODE_MAP.md` is a one-page index of all of it, `docs/BENCH_EXPERIMENT.md` the long explanation, and `docs/REFACTOR_MAP.md` the record of what the code looked like when it was two large scripts instead.

 To rebuild from the CAD:

 ```